 Fire Safety on Construction Sites

 Fire safety is nothing to slack on, especially Fire Safety on Construction Sites.
 The risk of injury and even death from a construction site fire is very serious and nothing should get in the way of providing an adequately safe working environment for each and every employee.
 With the abundance of flammables on a construction site, the risk of a fire is high.
-Is a fire does happen everyone on the site could be in danger.

 This is why it's so important to make sure the proper safety guidelines are followed and that proper safety equipment is available.